 Why has it taken me so long to make chicken thighs?!
 I’ve actually never prepared them before and almost always reach for chicken breasts when at the grocery store.
 I decided to give them a try and was pleasantly surprised by the outcome.

 The great thing about chicken thighs is that they have a bit more fat than chicken breast which means juicier chicken.
-They are also harder to dry out then a chicken breast making them virtually fool proof.
-And if you choose bone in (like me) it adds a lot more flavor.
+They are also harder to dry out than chicken breast making them virtually foolproof.
+And if you choose bone-in (like me) it adds a lot more flavor.

 I brown the chicken in a super hot pan before it goes in the oven.
-This gives it a nice caramelization and crisp on the outside.
+This gives it a nice caramelization and crispiness on the outside.
 I did end up with some grease in my pan (because of the skin).
 Drain the oil out of the pan or dab it with a paper towel to get the excess oil out.
 You can use skinless chicken thighs to combat this.
-I personally prefer the skin.
+I personally prefer the skin as the crispiness gives this recipe an amazing texture.

 - Ginger: I prefer to use fresh grated ginger however ground ginger can be substituted in a pinch.

-- Garlic: I always have to have garlic!
+- Garlic: I always have to have garlic, and it’s also a key ingredient in Asian cuisine!

-- Low Sodium Soy Sauce: If you do not have low sodium soy sauce you can substitute regular soy sauce with water so it’s not too salty.
-You can also substitute coconut aminios for a gluten free version!
+- Low Sodium Soy Sauce: If you do not have low sodium soy sauce you can substitute regular soy sauce with a little water so it’s not too salty.
+You can also substitute coconut aminos for a gluten-free version, although you may want to skip the sugar as coconut aminos tend to be naturally sweet!

 - Light brown sugar: Adds a nice sweetness to the sauce.
 Honey can also be substituted.

 - Rice wine vinegar: Gives the sauce the perfect amount of acidity.
 I find rice wine vinegar works best in this recipe.
-I do not recommend substituting any other vinegars.
+I do not recommend substituting any other kinds of vinegar.

-- Sriracha: Is added for a little kick.
-If you don’t want the spice just omit.
+- Sriracha: This is added for a little kick of heat.
+If you don’t want the spice just omit it.

 How to make Sticky Asian Chicken Thighs